evenfrost/esnext/README.md

     $ gulp build
     $ NODE_ENV=production iojs build/index.js

-All scripts are built in `build` folder, preserving the abovementioned stable/unstable logic, with client scripts and styles bundled in single file accordingly.
+All scripts are built in `build` folder, preserving the abovementioned stable/unstable logic, with client scripts and styles bundled accordingly in separate files.